 Policy Dialogue:

-Held at the Deputy Director General level, this meeting is intended as an exchange of views on shared annual priorities for the Partnership, provide an annual update on progress of Partnership activities and to inform Senior Officials.
+Held at the level of Deputy Director General or Head of the Unit responsible for the MUSP, this meeting is intended as an exchange of views on shared annual priorities for the Partnership, to provide an annual update on progress of Partnership activities and to inform Senior Officials.
 Additional working-level meetings may be held, as necessary, to coordinate responses to and projects addressing specific regional challenges identified by the Partners.

 Senior Officials’ Meetings (SOM):

-Including the MUSP Senior Officials’ Meeting and the FOM Senior Officials’ Meeting, held concurrent with ASEAN SOM meetings and/or when necessary, senior officials will exchange views on shared priorities in the region, and prepare for the MUSP/FOM Ministerial Meetings.
+MUSP Senior Officials’ Meeting are expected to be held concurrent with ASEAN SOM meetings or when otherwise appropriate.
+Senior officials are expected to exchange views on shared priorities in the sub-region and prepare for the MUSP Ministerial Meetings.

 Ministerial Meeting:

-Held concurrent with ASEAN + series of Foreign Ministers’ Meetings, the Ministerial Meetings are intended to be the premier annual diplomatic engagement of the Partnership and the Friends of the Mekong.
+Held concurrently with ASEAN and the related series of Foreign Ministers’ Meetings or when otherwise appropriate with mutual consent, the Ministerial Meetings are generally intended to be the premier annual diplomatic engagement of the Partnership and the Friends of the Mekong.

 Leaders’ Meeting: